Grief and Loss

 Loss of a Loved One

-The most common type of grief, the one that most people think of, is the type of grief we feel after an important person or a cherished pet dies.
-Death is a final type of change that we all expect to happen eventually, but can struggle with when it actually occurs.
-Many people tell us about how hard it is to feel the pain of loss, to cope with the sadness that seems to come out of blue when you least expect it, and to adapt to the changes of feeling alone.
+The most common type of grief, the one that most people think of, is the type we feel after an important person or a cherished pet dies.
+Many people tell us how hard it is to feel the pain of loss, to cope with the sadness that seems to come out of the blue when you least expect it, and to adapt to the changes of life after a loss.

 The loss of a pet can trigger profound losses as well because animals offer us the kind of unconditional love few humans ever can.
 Animals can be so empathic, just seeming to know when we need them most.
-They keep our secrets and never judge us or fall into the traps we do of believing the horribly negative things we can come to believe about ourselves.
-Many pets continue to be excited to see us when we come home even when our kids and spouses seem too busy to notice.
-Many clients tell us about how difficult it is to cope with the loss of a cherished pet when that animal was almost like a best friend, especially during tough times.Let's Talk
+They keep our secrets and never judge or fall into the traps we do of believing the horribly negative things we can come to believe about ourselves.